Header image strong and weak acids

 (Note the water has been missed out in these equations just to simplify things)

 At first glance these two equations might seem similar but in fact they are quite different.
-The reason for these differences is due to the type of arrow used in the equations; that is → or ⇌.
+The reason for these differences is due to the type of arrow used in the above equations; that is → or ⇌.

 Strong and weak acids

 Strong acids which include hydrochloric, sulfuric and nitric acids are acids which fully dissociate or break up in water; that is they are 100% dissociated into ions.
 This means when they are added to water the molecules that make them up fully break-up or dissociate or ionise into hydrogen ions and an anion (a negatively charged ion) e.g. hydrochloric acid is made by dissolving hydrogen chloride gas in water.
 Hydrogen chloride gas is very soluble in water and when it dissolves it completely dissociates or breaks up or ionises to form hydrogen ions (H+(aq)) and chloride ions (Cl-(aq)).
+This is outlined in the image below:

 HCl(g)H+(aq) + Cl-(aq)